-molecules and biomolecules most π -orbitals are found at carbon, oxygen and nitrogen atoms and often constitute double bonds together with simultaneously existing obonds.
+carbon, oxygen and nitrogen atoms and often constitute double bonds together with simultaneously existing $\sigma$ -bonds.
 A simple example is ethene.

-Similarly, several p-orbitals can form π -orbitals that are delocalized over multiple nuclei (Figure 1.4).
-Such molecular orbitals are called conjugated π -systems.
-In Figure 1.4, four atomic p-orbitals form four molecular orbitals.
-In a similar thought of as being constructed from the two molecular orbitals, π,π^ , of two ethene molecules.
-Direct comparison of the energy levels of the HOMO and LUMO of ethene with the HOMO and LUMO of butadiene shows that the energy gap of the latter is smaller.

-Figure 1.4 Schematic construction of an extended molecular π -orbital system from conjugated atomic p-orbitals.
-The example corresponds to butadiene. (a) The HOMO and LUMO of butadiene correspond to the π_2 and π_3^ orbitals, respectively. (b) The four molecular orbitals $\pi_1, \pi_2, \pi_3^, \pi_4^$ of butadiene can also be manner, n molecular π -orbitals can be constructed from n atomic p-orbitals.
-The energy of the newly formed molecular orbitals increases with the number nodal planes (see energies of the molecular π -orbitals $\pi_1, \pi_2, \pi_3^, \pi_4^$ in Figure 1.4b).
-The electrons from the original atomic p-orbitals (four in Figure 1.4) are then filled into molecular orbitals, starting with the lowest energy orbitals and obeying the rule that only a maximum of two electrons are allowed per molecular orbital.
+Similarly, several p-orbitals can form $\pi$ -orbitals that are delocalized over multiple nuclei (Figure 1.5).
+Such molecular orbitals are called conjugated $\pi$ -systems.
+In Figure 1.5, four atomic p-orbitals form four molecular orbitals.
+In a similar manner, n molecular $\pi$ -orbitals can be constructed from n atomic p-orbitals.
+The energy of the newly formed molecular orbitals increases with the number nodal planes (see energies of the molecular $\pi$ -orbitals $\pi_1$ , $\pi_2$ , $\pi_3^$ , $\pi_4^$ in Figure 1.5).
+The electrons from the original atomic p-orbitals (four in Figure 1.5) are then filled into molecular orbitals, starting with the lowest-energy orbitals and obeying the rule that only a maximum of two electrons are allowed per molecular orbital.
 If orbitals have equal energies, they are first occupied by single electrons before any of them is filled with a second electron.

-The highest occupied molecular orbital and the lowest unoccupied molecular orbital are usually called HOMO and LUMO, respectively.
-For most organic molecules, the electronic ground state corresponds to the situation that all orbitals up to the HOMO electrons are occupied by two electrons (see, for example, Figures 1.3 and 1.4).
+The highest occupied molecular orbital and the lowest unoccupied molecular orbital are usually assigned by their acronyms HOMO and LUMO, respectively.
+For most organic molecules, the electronic ground state corresponds to the situation that all orbitals up to the HOMO electrons are occupied by two electrons (see, for example, Figures 1.4 and 1.5).
 Similarly, for organic molecules the first excited state corresponds often to the situation that one electron has been promoted from the HOMO to the LUMO.
-The electronic ground state and the first possible electronically excited state of molecules are often referred to as S_0 and S_1 states, respectively.
-The reasons for this nomenclature is explained below (Section 1.5).
+The electronic ground state and the first possible electronically excited state of molecules are often referred to as $S_0$ and $S_1$ states, respectively.
+The reasons for this nomenclature are explained below (Section 1.5).